manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Deleting_documents.md

 <!-- end -->

 <!-- example delete 6 -->
 Here is an example of deleting documents in cluster `cluster`'s table `test`.
-Note that we must provide the cluster name property along with table property to delete a row from a table which is inside a replication cluster:
+Note that we must provide the cluster name property along with table property to delete a row from a table within a replication cluster:

 <!-- intro -->